SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Change_Catalog_Publishing_State.md

 This page also provides a quick way to execute the call: Expand the "publishing-state" item, and click the *Try it out* button.

 > [!IMPORTANT]
-> Clicking the *Try it out* button will execute the register call on the production Catalog.
+> Clicking the *Try it out* button will execute the publishing-state call on the Catalog.

 The [Swagger.json](https://catalogapi-prod.cca-prod.aks.westeurope.dataminer.services/swagger/key-catalog_2.0/swagger.json) can be used by e.g. [Swagger CodeGen](https://swagger.io/docs/open-source-tools/swagger-codegen/) or [AutoRest](https://azure.github.io/autorest/generate/) to generate client code.